Adaptive Rank Allocation for Federated Parameter-Efficient Fine-Tuning of Language Models: Design Details of FedARA

 However, our pre-experiments and prior studies \cite{babakniya2023slora, yan2024federa} reveal a significant performance gap in FedLoRA between IID and non-IID settings.
 We hypothesize that this gap stems from the inherent structure and asymmetric initialization of LoRA.
 Specifically, LoRA's low-rank structure offers a high degree of flexibility but inherently couples magnitude and directional updates within the same matrix, amplifying client divergence under data heterogeneity.
 Additionally, its asymmetric initialization introduces randomness and bias in early training, further intensifying client drift in non-IID settings.

-To address this issue, we draw inspiration from the structure of truncated Singular Value Decomposition (SVD), which decomposes a matrix into the eigenvalues and eigenvectors of its low-rank subspace.
+To address this issue, we draw inspiration from the structure of truncated Singular Value Decomposition (SVD), which decomposes a matrix into the singular values and vectors of its low-rank subspace.
 Accordingly, we propose a truncated SVD adaptation method that mirrors this structure, formulated as

 where \(E \in \mathbb{R}^{r \times r}\) is a diagonal matrix, and \(B \in \mathbb{R}^{d_{\text{out}} \times r}\), \(A \in \mathbb{R}^{r \times d_{\text{in}}}\).
 Both \(A\) and \(B\) are initialized with random Gaussian values, while \(E\) is initialized to zero, ensuring that \(\Delta W = 0\) at the beginning of training.
 In contrast to the standard truncated SVD, we do not impose orthogonality constraints on \(B\) and \(A\), as such constraints reduce flexibility and incur additional computational overhead in each training round.